The Science of Culture.

 From this simple evolutionary algorithm emerges the phenomenon we call creativity, as: some of the new units will be better-adapted to their environment.

 Namely some of these new units will be: “new and useful”, or “original and effective” in their environment (i.e. see: The Standard Definition of Creativity – Runco & Jaeger 2012).
+Though I prefer the 3-part definition of creativity: new, useful, and surprising.

 The units, that the algorithm (and thus: selection) operates on can be in Biology (e.g.: gene, DNA, cell, organism, group) or, in Culture (e.g.: a word, a phrase, a clause, a sentence, a paragraph, a section, a chapter, a book, a (literary) genre, a library, etc.)